NoitaDiscordRelay/NoitaDiscordRelay/README.md

 sudo firewall-cmd --reload
 ```

-You may need to restart the NRD service, to do so run: `sudo systemctl restart noita-discord-relay.service`.
+You may need to restart the service, to do so run: `sudo systemctl restart noita-discord-relay.service`.

 ## Configuration
 You'll need to have a Discord bot already setup (https://discord.com/developers/applications) and obtain your bots access token.
 You will need to enable all three "Privileged Gateway Intents" so the bot can function.